-The Stanford Graduate School of Business, or as it is known to its students, “the GSB,” is the most selective MBA program in the world, admitting only an estimated 7% of its applicants for the Class of 2022, ahead of its perennial rival, Harvard Business School (HBS), which accepted an estimated 13%.
-Why is the Stanford GSB so popular?
+The Stanford Graduate School of Business (“the GSB”) is the most selective MBA program in the world, admitting only an estimated 9% of its applicants for the Class of 2024.
+Why is the GSB so popular?
 Many would argue that its symbiotic relationship with Silicon Valley has pushed this elite MBA program to new heights—countless Stanford GSB graduates have become venture capitalists and start-up entrepreneurs, adding to the lore of the school.
-Still, the GSB’s impact can be felt far beyond Silicon Valley; Nike founder Phil Knight, General Motors CEO Mary Barra, and social entrepreneur Jacqueline Novogratz are all graduates, and only 14% of students in the Class of 2022 have a background in the tech industry.
+Still, the GSB’s impact can be felt far beyond Silicon Valley; Nike founder Phil Knight, General Motors CEO Mary Barra, and social entrepreneur Jacqueline Novogratz are all graduates, and only 15% of students in the Class of 2024 have a background in the tech industry.
 So maybe arguing that Silicon Valley is the appeal is an oversimplification, but students generally agree that the GSB is the place for those who are unashamed to pursue big dreams.
-Beyond that, the Stanford Graduate School of Business’s warm California weather and reputation for a close-knit and laid-back community (punctuated by its legendary “Touchy Feely” course, which is a catalyst for soft-skill development), along with the sky-high annual salaries that its graduates initially command ($159,544 on average for the Class of 2020), contribute to its desirability and selectivity.
-So with the Stanford GSB receiving 7,324 applications and matriculating 436 students for the Class of 2022, you need to think carefully about what you offer and how to carve out your place in the class.
-Fortunately, mbaMission offers a depth of resources and services to help you on your journey.

 The Stanford Graduate School of Business Insider’s Guide